We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you’re constantly dealing with fatigue and concentration, it might be a good idea to speak with a healthcare professional.
 They could help pinpoint the cause and talk about remedies.

-Probably not — unless CBD already helps alleviate symptoms you experience from a chronic condition that also often affects your focus.
+Probably not — unless CBD already helps alleviate symptoms you experience from a chronic condition that also often your focus.

 This depends on why you’re taking it.
 Do you need help relaxing and falling asleep?
 Then it’s best to take it at night.
-Need help managing pain levels throughout your day?
+Need help managing pain levels throughout the day?
 You might find it more useful to use it in the daytime.

 Is CBD legal?
 The 2018 Farm Bill removed hemp from the legal definition of marijuana in the Controlled Substances Act.
 This made some hemp-derived CBD products with less than 0.3% THC legal at the federal level.
 However, CBD products containing more than 0.3% THC still fall under the legal definition of marijuana, making them illegal at the federal level.
 Some states have legalized CBD, so be sure to check state laws, especially when traveling.
 Also, keep in mind that the FDA has not approved nonprescription CBD products, and some products may be inaccurately labeled.